oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 The features that make these tools excellent for testing also make them terrible for use in production.
 In a production context, security is essential.
 For troubleshooting production services, integrate your application with your team's secure logging and secrets management infrastructure.

 ## View requests to and from the app
 When [ngrok](https://ngrok.com/) is supported in my environment, it's my favorite tool for viewing requests to and from a local server.
+Unfortunately, some firewalls forbid ngrok but allow localtunnel, which is why localtunnel was used for this workshop's demonstrations.
 If ngrok is blocked, use Okta's [system logs](https://help.okta.com/en-us/Content/Topics/Reports/Reports_SysLog.htm) to see requests from the app to Okta.
 [Morgan](https://github.com/expressjs/morgan) can help you log inbound HTTP requests to the server.

 [Wireshark](https://www.wireshark.org/) is a powerful tool for examining all network traffic, including HTTP requests.